 Columbia Southern University offers an online Bachelor of Science in Criminal Justice Administration.
 It provides training in the theoretical foundations, knowledge, skills, and practices of criminal justice administration common to law enforcement, courts, and corrections.
 It is an appropriate program for both newcomers to the field and experienced professionals who are looking to complete their degree.

 Students in Columbia Southern’s program will learn to make rational decisions and informed responses to the daily challenges one faces in law enforcement, courts, and corrections operations.
 Additionally, the program prepares students for entrance into concentrated areas of criminal justice in master degree programs or related disciplines.
-This program promotes a commitment to continued scholarship and service among graduates as future and continuing members of law enforcement, courts, and corrections initiatives in a manner that remains conducive to enhancing professionalism in a diverse community.
+Coursework in the program includes:

 Western Carolina University